Up to eight Finalists will be chosen from the Preliminary Auditions to compete in the Finals for the following prizes:

 The NAC Orchestra Bursary is the top prize in the competition.
 One award of $7,000 is available to the most deserving candidate.

 The Friends of the National Arts Centre Orchestra Award was established in 1993 to celebrate the 25th anniversary of the NAC Orchestra.
-Created by the then National Arts Centre Orchestra Association, it is intended to further the training of a gifted young musician and to illustrate the Friends continuing and deeply felt commitment to the NAC Orchestra.
-This award of $3,000 is funded thanks to generous donations from the Friends.
+It is intended to further the training of a gifted young musician and to illustrate the Friends' continuing and deeply felt commitment to the NAC Orchestra.
+This award of $3,000 is funded by a bequest from James W. Morton who was the founding principal clarinet of the NAC Orchestra, and by generous donations from the Friends of the NAC Orchestra.

-The NACO Special Prize for Excerpts was established by the NACO Bursary Committee to recognize outstanding performance of prescribed orchestral excerpts by any of the eight finalists in the competition.
-This prize of $1,000 is available to any of the finalists regardless of whether the recipient has otherwise won a prize in the competition.
+The NAC Orchestra Special Prize for Excerpts was renamed The Sturdevant Prize for Orchestral Excerpts in 2016 to honour NAC retiree Douglas (Pace) Sturdevant.
+The prize was established by the NAC Orchestra Bursary Committee to recognize outstanding performance of prescribed orchestral excerpts by any of the eight finalists in the competition.
+This prize of $1,500 is available to any of the finalists regardless of whether the recipient has otherwise won a prize in the competition.

 In 2002, the NACO Bursary Committee decided to recognize the merit of those who reach the Finals but do not receive an award.
-Honourable Mentions, in each such case, will be confirmed in a letter accompanied by a cheque for $225 to be sent after the competition.
+Such candidates will receive an Honourable Mention accompanied by an award of $350 generously funded by Donald MacLeod.

 N.B.
 Winners of the NAC Orchestra Bursary are ineligible to enter subsequent NAC Orchestra Bursary competitions.
 The Crabtree Foundation Award and the Friends of the NAC Orchestra Award may not be given more than once, and all other awards not more than twice, to the same person.
 Awards may not be split between competitors.

-For further information about the NAC Orchestra Bursary Competition, please contact the National Arts Centre Music Education Office:
+For further information about the NAC Orchestra Bursary Competition, please contact Music Education Coordinator Kelly Symons: